-Quality illustrations Very good Weak The partnership: The partnership: • Ensures that children, young people, Commitment amongst the partners to families and partners from all relevant children's services planning is uneven. services are meaningfully involved in Has not prioritised strategic needs the co-ordination, development and assessment, and as a result, plans are not implementation of children's services well-matched to the changing needs of plans. vulnerable children, young people and care leavers.
-Can demonstrate a systematic approach to the development of Has plans that do not reflect shared children's services plans. priority objectives, and consist of mainly • Develops plans based on single service initiatives. comprehensive and dynamic • Is unclear about its progress in assessment of need.
-It demonstrates a implementing key actions, making sound relationship between universal, it difficult to report publicly on targeted and specialist services. achievements.
+- children's services planning is uneven. - Has not prioritised strategic needs assessment, and as a result, plans are not well-matched to the changing needs of vulnerable children, young people and care leavers. - Has plans that do not reflect shared priority objectives, and consist of mainly single service initiatives. - Is unclear about its progress in implementing key actions, making it difficult to report publicly on achievements.